slidenerd/Fpam/README.md

 UPDATE 4 [September 26, 2015, 10+ pm]

-As of now, admin, groups, posts and feed details are stored with manual JSON parsing.
+As of now, admin, groups, posts and groupMeta details are stored with manual JSON parsing.
 Each time the same group is loaded, it simply overrides or replaces what was already present.

 UPDATE 5 [September 29, 2015, 10 am]